 Cooking with Alcohol

 Here’s the science behind alcohol in cooking.
-Water boils at 100C / 212 F. Alcohol boils at a much lower temperature, 78C / 173F.
+Water changes from a liquid to a gas at 100C / 212 F. Alcohol (specifically, ethanol: see below) changes at a much lower temperature, 78C / 173F.
 (A liquid containing both of these will boil somewhere in between, depending on the ratio of each to each.)
 Alcohol boils at a lower temperature because its molecules are not held as tightly together as are water molecules, thus, it takes less energy to loosen alcohol up.
+“So if you heat wine on the stove, the ethanol boils off first, reducing the alcohol content.”
+Brenner, Michael, et al. Science and Cooking.
+New York, NY: W.W.
+Norton & Company.
+2020.
+Kindle Edition.
+Page 38.

 In general, the follow guidelines apply: